Ne00n/latency-geolocator-4550/README.md

 However, this can lead the false results, if the subnet is routed internally and not announced separate.<br>

 How we try to solve this, is splitting bigger subnets into smaller ones, and for each small one, we use a IP do determine the origins.<br>
-Thats why you should run routing before using any rerun commands, plus you should ran masscan with routing to ensure we find IP's for each small Subnet.<br>
+Thats why you should run routing before using any rerun commands.<br>

-By default we have only 64 IP's per Subnet, which if you get a big Subnet such as a /16 is pretty bad, masscan with routing configures the pingable.json with up 3k IP's per Subnet<br>